paulscallanjr/paulscallanjr/README.md

 ### My name is Paul Scallan Jr (also known as "Computer Paul").
-I currently reside in San Marcos, California, yet originally from Lafayette, Louisiana.
-Most often, my professional work is performed remotely for clients, yet I do some professional work on-site/on-premises for clients (as determined per project, assignment, and/or contract).
+I currently reside in San Marcos, California, but I am originally from Lafayette, Louisiana.

+### Most often, my professional work is performed remotely for clients, yet I do some professional work on-site/on-premises for clients (as determined per project, assignment, and/or contract).

-### My IT-related skills and talents primarily are in the following categories:
+### My IT-related skills and talents primarily vested within the following categories:

-              Technical Support / Client Support
+              Technical Support / Client Support / User Training
               Search Engine Optimization ("SEO")
               PHP / MySQL / MariaDB / PeconaDB / HTML5 / HTML / JS code development
               project management / operations management

-### My skills and talents are reflected primarily by:
+### My skills and talents are reflected by:

-              (1) Information Technology ("IT") experience, which began overall in 1981, yet professionally since 1999 (2) additional professional experience in the legal, general business, and business consultancy fields.
+              Information Technology ("IT") experience, which began overall in 1981, yet professionally since 1999 additional professional experience in the legal, general business, and business consultancy fields

 ### My overall work experience spans:
               residential
               small businesses